Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 Quarterly Inspection (Monthly in Direct Spray Zones)

-- Fresh water rinse — the single most effective maintenance step.
-Removes salt before it concentrates.
+- Fresh water rinse — removes salt before it concentrates.

 - Mild soap wash with soft cloth.
-Never use steel wool or abrasive pads (they embed iron particles that rust on the stainless surface).
+Never use steel wool (embeds iron particles).

-- Visual inspection for tea staining (brown spots), surface roughness, or visible pitting.
+- Visual inspection for tea staining, surface roughness, or pitting.

 Frequently Asked Questions